 On 18 September 1980, SNCF was formed as the apex body of the co-operative movement.
 The Singapore National Co-operative Union assumed its new role as Singapore Amalgamated Services Co-operative Organisation Ltd in 1982 and became an affiliate of SNCF.

 SNCF believes that Singaporeans can make the greatest difference to society and serve the rest of the community through the Co-operative Movement.
-With a base of more than 1.4 million people, one in three working Singaporeans is a member of a Co-operative Enterprise.

 Credit Co-operatives, or Thrift and loan societies, are co-operatives that encourage thrift by accepting deposits from members and assisting members with loans on reasonable terms.
 A thrift and loan society is an association of persons who are grappling with the same economic challenges and who join together on a basis of equal rights and obligations through a democratically controlled enterprise.